If Public Figures Were Stocks: A Reputation Market Analysis

 Growth Stocks: High Volatility, Higher Potential

 Characteristics: Rapidly changing price, driven by news cycles and cultural momentum.
-These figures are in their "narrative discovery" phase -- the market is still figuring out what they're worth.
+These figures are in their "narrative discovery" phase -- the market is still figuring out their consensus price.
+Heavily represented by living figures, where every news cycle is a potential repricing event.

 Elon Musk (Ticker: MUSK)